Have You Just Published Your First History?

 I can’t possibly review all the good histories written by Australian authors as they are published.
 There are many history books which don’t get the audience they deserve simply because people don’t know about their existence.
 Readers miss out and so do authors.

-I want to address this by inviting Australian or New Zealand writers who have recently published their first history book to write a guest post on this blog about their book.
+I want to address this by inviting Australian or New Zealander writers who have recently published their first history book to write a guest post on this blog about their book.
 It can be about a theme in your book, the writing and research process or the experience of getting published.
 I will not review the book which is the subject of the guest post.

 I am interested in a post from Australian or New Zealander history writers whose book meets the following criteria: